 Princess Märtha Louise and her brother spent their childhood at Skaugum Estate, near Oslo.
 Her parents attached great importance to giving their children an upbringing that was as similar as possible to that of other Norwegian children, and both the Princess and the Crown Prince attended a municipal day-care centre and a local primary school, and took part in various after school activities.
 The Princess sung in a choir and played the flute, and for many years she was a member of a folk dancing group at the Norwegian Museum of Cultural History.
 She was also an avid equestrian.

-Princess Märtha Louise became engaged to the author Mr Ari Behn on 13 December 2001.
+Princess Märtha Louise became engaged to the author Mr Ari Behn (1972-2019) on 13 December 2001.
 The couple were married in Nidaros Cathedral in Trondheim on 24 May 2002.
 Bishop Finn Wagle presided over the ceremony.
 In 2016 the couple decided to part ways, and they were divorced in 2017.

-The Princess lives with her family in Lommedalen, in Bærum outside of Oslo.
+The Princess lives with her daughters in Lommedalen, in Bærum outside of Oslo.

 In the early 2000s, Princess Märtha Louise was deeply involved in cultural activities, and especially in disseminating traditional Norwegian fairy tales, among other things as part of a storytelling series on Norwegian television.
 In January 2002 the Princess launched independent professional activities in the cultural sphere and as a Rosen therapist.
-As of that date she has been subject to Norwegian tax laws.
+As of that date she has been self-employed and subject to Norwegian tax laws.

 From 2007 to 2019 the Princess ran Astarte Education/Soulspring with Elisabeth Nordeng.
 In 2018, the Princess launched the YouTube channel HEST360 together with Geir Kamsvåg, and in 2021 she became a partner in the HÈST clothing brand.

 The Princess is the author of several books and audiobooks, and has participated in the production of television programmes for children.